shanecoen/code-institute-portfolio-1/README.md

 ### Semantic HTML:

-Wherever possible Semantic HTML5 elements were used in order to have the HTML code structured corrently and to enure that the code is accessible to all users.
+Wherever possible Semantic HTML5 elements were used in order to have the HTML code structured correctly and to enure that the code is accessible to all users.

 ### Wireframes: